Phone-GWP-group

 How can delivery options influence purchasing decisions?

-The delivery options provided by ecommerce retailers can actually have a surprisingly large influence on shopping habits.
-For example, shoppers will reportedly spend an average 30% more on a purchase if shipping is free.
+The delivery options provided by eCommerce retailers can actually have a surprisingly large influence on shopping habits.
+For example, shoppers will reportedly spend an average of 30% more on a purchase if shipping is free.

-Conversely, long delivery times will deter as many as 41% of customers from making a purchase.
+Conversely, long delivery times will deter as many as 41.6% of shoppers from making a purchase.

-Despite this, it is reported that the average British shopper will be willing to wait as much as 6.7 days to receive their order.
+Despite this, it is reported that the average British shopper expects deliveries within two to three days, while 33.4% are willing to wait up to four to five days.

 ecommerce order facts